cameronmurphy/timelapse-thingy/README.md

 Based on the default `MONTAGE_ARG_LIST` value in `.env`, this builds 4K (3840x2160) frames with a 2x2 grid of images sized to 1920x1080.
-The default `MONTAGE_SOURCE_ORDER_DICT` value puts source 02 (dash cam front) in the top left, source 03 (dash cam rear) in the top right, source 01 (GoPro) in the bottom left and source 04 (a custom generated frame) in the bottom right but feel free to tweak it 🐫.
+The default `MONTAGE_SOURCE_ORDER_DICT` value puts source 02 (dash cam front) in the top left, source 03 (dash cam rear) in the top right, source 01 (GoPro) in the bottom left and source 04 (a custom generated map image) in the bottom right but feel free to tweak it 🐫.

 Tip: my GoPro outputs 4000x3000 images so I used this command to convert the GoPro (source 01) images to 16:9.
 ```